st-fedotov/graph-ce/README.md

 ![Top-3 island trajectories for six setups](plots/setup_comparison.png)

+Here, we experimented with:

+* batch size `b`
+* `migration` on/off - whether top-scoring examples were shared between parallel cross-entropy runs ("islands")
+* layer initialization: for the MLP we used it's either Xavier (used by default in Keras and the original Wagner's implementation) or Kaiming (used by default in Pytorch)

-Each color is one configuration, each color shows 3 island trajectories (same style — overlapping means migration synced them).
-The two configs that cross the dotted victory line at score = 0 (purple and brown) are the two correct runs.
-The bad-init configs (green, blue, orange) flatline well below 0 regardless of batch size or migration — that's the "stuck-in-local- optimum" signature.
+Each color shows 3 best per-island trajectories.
+The two configs that cross the dotted victory line at score = 0 (purple and brown) are the two successful runs.

-## What the failure looks like — anatomy of the bad-init plateau

-The three bad-init runs (v3/v4/v5 above) each have 16 parallel islands.
-The natural question: when those runs plateau, what graph is each island *stuck on*?
-Are the 16 islands all stuck on the same graph, or different ones?
-And how stable is the stuck state — does it fluctuate or freeze solid?
+It's interesting that layer intialization influences the result so much; we tried to investigate it a bit.

+## Why the wrong initialization breaks the training process?

-We answered this by reading each island's per-iteration metrics file (every iter records the best graph seen so far), partitioning the 16 final graphs into graph-isomorphism classes, and timing when each island's best graph last changed.
+First of all, let's visualize the results, showing the best graph from each island at the final iteration of CEM.
+We also show the timing when each island's best graph last changed.
 The probe lives at `scripts/explore_plateau_topology.py`.

 ### With migration: all 16 islands collapse to the same tree

 ![One tree — v3 (PyTorch init + migration, b=512)](plots/plateau_trees_n19_main_plateau_v3.png)

-In `n19_main_plateau_v3` (PyTorch init, migration on, b=512), all 16
-islands converge to **the same tree**, up to graph isomorphism, and showed no further improvement.
+In `n19_main_plateau_v3` (PyTorch init, migration on, b=512), all 16 islands converge to **the same tree**, up to graph isomorphism, and showed no further improvement.
+That's the price of best-graph migration: it speeds up convergence to a local optimum.

 ### Without migration: every island finds its own local optimum

 ![16 distinct graphs — v4 (PyTorch init, no migration, b=512)](plots/plateau_trees_n19_main_plateau_v4.png)

 In `n19_main_plateau_v4` (PyTorch init, no migration, b=512), every island discovers a unique local optimum.
-The best one (island 01) has μ = 4 and score −1.512 — a long thin tree with a degree-7 hub; the rest cluster around μ = 5, λ₁ between 2.39 and 3.03.
+The graphs fail to evolve massive hubs needed for the actual counterexample.

 ![16 distinct graphs — v5 (PyTorch init, no migration, b=32)](plots/plateau_trees_n19_main_plateau_v5.png)

-`n19_main_plateau_v5` (PyTorch init, no migration, b=32) shows the same
-story: 16 unique non-isomorphic graphs.
+`n19_main_plateau_v5` (PyTorch init, no migration, b=32) shows the same story: 16 unique non-isomorphic graphs.
 Some islands froze as early as iter 1255 of 10500 and produced no further improvement across the remaining 88% of the run.

 You can reproduce the analysis with: